 I love taking an old piece of furniture and transforming it into something lovely.
 But sometimes the supplies required for the transformation can cost more than the furniture!
 Not this time.

-My latest Under $10 Under 1 Hour project was transforming this little table
+My latest Under $10 Under 1 Hour project was creating this:

 Here's how I did it cheaply and easily.